-Physical activity will be incorporated into family events provided throughout the year such as Open Gym (M, T, and TH from 7:30-9:00 p.m.), volleyball game (moms vs. daughters), school marathon, Dodge Ball Tournament, etc.
+Physical activity will be incorporated into family events provided throughout the year such as Open Gym, volleyball game (moms vs. daughters), school marathon, Dodge Ball Tournament, etc.

 Open Gym (M, T, TH evenings) is open to the public.
-Men's City League basketball is played in the gym on Wednesday evenings.
-Community walkers are welcomed to walk in the gym before school begins.
+Men's City League basketball is played in the fieldhouse on Wednesday evenings.
+Community walkers are welcome to walk in the gym before school begins.